-Future of Healthcare Conference Series
+The Future of Healthcare Conference Series®

 The pace of physician group strategic transactions continues to rise, and the pandemic has increased financial pressure for many providers.
 Epstein Becker Green helps clients navigate the changing landscape of health care delivery, including assisting physician practices in the negotiation and creation of joint ventures as well as mergers and consolidations with health systems and other entities.
-Our annual Future of Healthcare Conference is focused towards these entrepreneurial physician practices that want to understand cutting-edge changes in the marketplace and various strategic options for medical groups to maximize their enterprise value and the compensation earned by their physicians.
+The Future of Healthcare Conference Series® is focused towards these entrepreneurial physician practices that want to understand cutting-edge changes in the marketplace and various strategic options for medical groups to maximize their enterprise value and the compensation earned by their physicians.

 - Board of Directors / Member of the Firm